In partnership with

 1. Quokka spotting at Rottnest Island

 The happiest animal on Earth can be found on Rottnest Island, an island paradise just 19km off the coast of Perth.
-These cute little marsupials have risen to fame as the stars of the #QuokkaSelfie social media trend – head to Rottnest Island for it’s laid-back atmosphere, pristine bays and white sandy beaches, but don’t leave without getting a quokka selfie!
+These photogenic little marsupials found only in Western Australia, have risen to fame on social media with celebrity fans that include Kylie heading to Rottnest Island to meet them.
+Enjoy the Island’s laid-back atmosphere, pristine bays and white sandy beaches as well as its varied wildlife.

 Rottnest Island, Tourism Western Australia

 The Swan Valley is just 25 minutes from the centre of Perth, and wineries are peppered around the countryside.
 Check out some award-winning wines at Olive Tree Wines before settling down to a tasting platter from The Cheese Barrel (their in-house cafe, conveniently selling nibbles that complement the wines on site!).

 3. Stroll down the historic jetty at Busselton

 Busselton Jetty is the longest jetty in the world, measuring two kilometres and located just a couple of hours south of Perth.
 You can dine, observe and play on the jetty with an underwater observatory, train journeys out to sea, underwater helmet diving and mermaid tours.

 Western Australia’s got a secret.
 It is home to Australia’s whitest sand at stunning Lucky Bay, but even close to Perth you’ll find jaw-dropping white sands.
 The dunes at Lancelin make it a premier sand boarding destination 90 minutes outside of Perth, and you can rent a board for as little as $12!

 5. See the moonscape of The Pinnacles Desert